 - Invitation to apply for membership may be initiated by the Institute Director, Associate Directors and Faculty.
-Alternatively, the prospective affiliate member may make an initial application by submitting a recommendation letter from his/her Department Chair.
+Alternatively, the prospective affiliate may submit an application below.

-- The affiliate application should include a cover letter that outlines a description of their scientific and educational interests and a description of current and/or planned interactions with the Institute for Genome Sciences along with a current curriculum vitae.
+- The affiliate application should include a cover letter that outlines a description of their scientific and educational interests and a description of current and/or planned interactions with the Institute for Genome Sciences and a current curriculum vitae.
 Please highlight in yellow the areas on the CV which are relevant to the IGS affiliation.

-- The IGS Executive Committee will review all applications and make recommendations to the Director.
+- The IGS Affiliates Committee will review all applications and make recommendations to the Director.

 - The appointment will be for three years.
 The IGS Executive Committee will review all members at least once every three years to ascertain interest in continuation of affiliate status.